hantswilliams/desktop_pygui/readme.md

-# To create an executable file for a python script, you can use pyinstaller.:
+# To create an executable file for a python script, you can use

+## Pyinstaller.:

 1. Install pyinstaller: `pip install pyinstaller` in either your global environment or a virtual environment.